goblindegook/vagrant-wordpress/README.md

 * [VirtualBox](https://www.virtualbox.org/)
 * VirtualBox Extension Pack

-Then, open a terminal on the folder where _Vagrantfile_ resides, and install the `hostsupdater` and `puppet-librarian` plugins by typing into the prompt:
+Then, open a terminal on the folder where _Vagrantfile_ resides, and install the `hostsupdater` and `librarian-puppet` plugins by typing into the prompt:

 ```
 $ vagrant plugin install vagrant-hostsupdater